PersonTheCat/FResult/README.md

 ### Implementation

-Each of these methods is said to return a **complete result**.
-This means that any error present inside of the wrapper is **reifiable**.
+Each of these methods returns a **complete result**.
+This means that any error present inside of the wrapper is effectively **reifiable**.
 In other words, it contains a knowable type and thus can be safely interacted with.

-When interacting with complete result types in FResult, this library will provide a full suite of functional utilities for interacting with the underlying values and errors that may be present.
+FResult provides a full suite of functional utilities for interacting with the underlying values and errors in this type.

 Here, you can see a few of those methods in action: